SSWConsulting/SSW.Rules.Content/rules/tax-invoice-vs-eftpos-receipt/rule.md

 ![](Picture1.png)

+The primary purpose of a Tax Invoice is to provide a comprehensive record of a transaction for tax and accounting purposes.
+While an Eftpos Payment Receipt is like a digital high-five after you've paid for something using Eftpos.
+It's a record saying, "Yep, the payment went through!"

+If you're not sure which papers you need, just keep everything.
+It's way better to have too many records than miss out on something important.

 ### Tax Invoice

 An official document issued by a seller to a buyer, detailing the products or services provided along with their respective prices.